-Lonnie Zeltzer, M.D., is a Distinguished Professor of Pediatrics, Anesthesiology, Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA, Director of the Pediatric Pain and Comfort Care Program.
-She is a co-author on the Institute of Medicine report on Transforming Pain in America.
-She has received a WT Grant Faculty Scholar’s Award, a National Cancer Institute Research Career Development Award, a Physician Excellence Award from Trinity Hospice, a UCLA Helene Brown Award for Excellence in Cancer Control Research, a Mayday Pain and Policy Fellowship, and the 2005 Jeffrey Lawson Award for Advocacy in Children’s Pain Relief from the American Pain Society (APS).
-Her UCLA pain program received a 2009 Clinical Centers of Excellence in Pain Management Award from APS and a 2012 award from the Southern California Pain Initiative.
-She was Associate Director of the Patients and Survivors’ Program in the UCLA Cancer Center and is on the steering committee of the Childhood Cancer Survivor Study.
-Her research includes yoga and other mind-body therapies in chronic pain control, as well as mechanisms of pain and central pain control in childhood.
-She has over 350 publications on pain, cancer survivors, or complementary therapies.
+Lonnie Zeltzer, MD, Distinguished Research Professor of Pediatrics, Anesthesiology, Psychiatry and Biobehavioral Sciences at UCLA, is past-Director of the UCLA Pediatric Pain and Palliative Care Program and heads the pain research program.
+She was an invited member of the Institute of Medicine’s Committee on Pain Care, Research, and Education and is a co-author on the IOM report on Transforming Pain in America, prepared at the request of Congress.
+She has received many awards, including a William T Grant Faculty Scholar’s Award, a National Cancer Institute Research Career Development Award, the 2003 UCLA Helene Brown Award for Excellence in Cancer Control Research, a 2005 Mayday Pain and Policy Fellowship, and the 2005 Jeffrey Lawson Award for Advocacy in Children’s Pain Relief from the American Pain Society (APS).
+Her UCLA pain program received a 2009 Clinical Center of Excellence in Pain Management Award from the APS.